vijaysngrajput/DARCHIE/README.md

 The backend is now partially wired for the SQL module preview path.
 Python, data-modeling, pipeline-builder, auth, billing, and persistence are still incomplete.
 Python now mirrors the SQL workspace UI structure in the browser, but its run and submit flows remain mocked and frontend-only.
-Data Modeling now has a frontend-interactive React Flow design canvas with real ERD validation, a sticky prompt rail, a palette-first builder workflow, and mocked submit/review behavior.
+Data Modeling now has a frontend-interactive React Flow design canvas with real ERD validation, a full-width prompt section, a palette-first builder workflow, and mocked submit/review behavior.

 ## Recommended Setup
 Use the devcontainer.